 This is a rapidly developing area for many businesses, where processes that traditionally have been done by the company themselves are given to another organisation to carry out.
-In 2014, the outsourcing market worldwide accounted for \$104.6 billion (TPI Information Services Group).
+In 2014, the outsourcing market worldwide reached a peak of \$104.6 billion (Information Services Group).
+By 2018, this had dropped to \$85.6 billion (ibid.) as some of the functions were brought back in house as companies felt it was not cost effective to outsource them.
 There are two main areas: ITO, or information technology outsourcing, and BPO, or business process outsourcing.
 The former became popular as information technology became more complex and the degree of skill required favoured specialists.
 They would effectively take over and run the IT processes of a company.
-The information technology outsourcing market in 2014 was estimated to be worth \$76.1 billion (ibid.).
+The information technology outsourcing market in 2018 was estimated to be worth \$62 billion (ibid.).

 Business process outsourcing covers all the areas outside IT.
-In 2014, the market for BPO was worth \$28.5 billion (ibid.).
+In 2018, the market for BPO was worth \$23.6 billion (ibid.).
 The most common example is customer care centres that are often run by specialist call centre companies.
 However, many other business processes are now regularly conducted by third parties.
 These include many finance functions such as accounts, customer billing and cash management; human resource functions, e.g. management of employee records and recruitment, procurement or purchasing of goods and services and research and development.
 All are specialist functions and for many firms it is more cost effective for someone else to do them.
 Consultants working for outsourcing companies can offer added value by advising their clients on the best ways to carry out the processes based on their experience.

-Consulting involving 'human processes' is often the most demanding but can have the most impact.
+Consulting involving human processes is often the most demanding but can have the most impact.

-2.5 Consulting to the non-profit and public sectors
+2.3 Consulting to the non-profit and public sectors

-In Europe, consulting to the public sectors accounted for 14 per cent of the total in 2012 and continued to be a dominant client sector in the United Kingdom and Ireland (FEACO Survey 2011-12).
+In Europe, consulting to the public sectors accounted for 14 per cent of the total turnover in 2017 and continued to be a dominant client sector in the United Kingdom and Ireland, with a quarter of all consulting revenues (FEACO Survey 2017-18).
 However, with the large-scale austerity packages in many countries and the cutback of government spending, this proportion has fallen from 20 per cent in 2009.
 Some government services have been transferred to the non-profit sector, largely charities that rely on public donations.
 They provide goods and services that our society believes should be provided without making a profit; for example, care of historical buildings and landscapes or the provision of housing for low-income people.

 Although they do not make a profit, the non-profit organisation does operate in the business world and so faces many similar challenges.
 So a consultant in the non-profit sector may find the actual work the same as in the profit sector, such as the identification of a strategy or delivery of a marketing plan, for example.
 However, there are a few specialist areas that a consultant may get involved with.
 The first is fundraising, which is where many of these organisations derive their income.
 Another may be the management of endowments and legacies that can critically affect the ability of the non-profit organisation to operate.